fanzhangg/fanzhangg.github.io/content/blog/suzhou-river.md

 date = "2020-2-15T21:50:47+05:30"
-title = "Suzhou River: Make a Movie" weight = 1 description = "In Lou Ye's film *Suzhou River*, he questions the film’s ability to mirror the reality, and underlines the role of a film, or a fictional work in general, as a median to communicate ideas and feelings."
+title = "Suzhou River: Make a Movie" weight = 1 description = "Lou Ye questions the film’s ability to mirror the reality"
 +++

 In the film *Suzhou River*, the narrator, or the videographer asserts that his camera does not lie.
 For the director, he answers the question through the film, “Does the camera lie?”
 Using the story-within-a-story technique, he explores the interplay between fiction and reality.
 While he questions the film’s ability to mirror the reality, he underlines the role of a film, or a fictional work in general, as a median to communicate ideas and feelings.